orangewise/markdeck/examples/demo.md

 ## Thank You!

-Start creating amazing presentations with SlideDown today.
+Start creating amazing presentations with MarkDeck today.

 Press `?` for help or `Esc` to exit fullscreen.